Belgravia: History

 The area takes its name from the village of Belgrave, Cheshire, two miles (3 km) from the Grosvenor family's main country seat of Eaton Hall.
 One of the Duke of Westminster's subsidiary titles is Viscount Belgrave.

 During the Middle Ages, the area was known as the Five Fields and was a series of fields used for grazing, intersected by footpaths.
 The Westbourne was crossed by Bloody Bridge, probably called so as it was frequented by robbers and highwaymen, and it was unsafe to cross the fields at night.
 In 1728, a man's body was discovered by the bridge with half his face and five fingers removed.
 In 1749, a muffin man was robbed and left blind.
 Five Fields' distance from London also made it a popular spot for duelling.

 Despite its reputation for crime and violence, Five Fields was a pleasant area during the daytime, and various market gardens were established.
 The area began to be built up after George III moved to Buckingham House and constructed a row of houses on what is now Grosvenor Place.
-In 1826, Richard Grosvenor, 2nd Marquess of Westminster received rights from Parliament to build on land that was to become Belgravia; and came into agreement with Thomas Cubitt to design an estate.
-The construction of the stucco grand terraces were built between 1830 and 1847.
+In 1826, Richard Grosvenor, 2nd Marquess of Westminster received rights from Parliament to build on land that was to become Belgravia, and came into agreement with Thomas Cubitt to design an estate.
+The construction of the stucco grand terraces took place between 1830 and 1847.
 Belgravia is characterised by grand terraces of white stucco houses, and is focused on Belgrave Square and Eaton Square.
 It was one of London's most fashionable residential districts from its beginnings.
 Towards the late 19th century, Belgravia ranked among other fashionable areas in London such as Tyburnia and Mayfair.

 After World War II, some of the largest houses ceased to be used as residences, or townhouses for the country gentry and aristocracy, and were increasingly occupied by embassies, charity headquarters, professional institutions and other businesses.
 Belgravia has become a relatively quiet district in the heart of London, contrasting with neighbouring districts, which have far more busy shops, large modern office buildings, hotels and entertainment venues.
 Many embassies are located in the area, especially in Belgrave Square.